What Conditions are Screened For in Kansas?

 How is Newborn Screening Paid for in Kansas?

 Kansas is one of three states in the US that does not charge for newborn screening.
-The program is funded through the Children’s Initiative Funds and the Title V Block Grant.
+Kansas Statute (K.S.A.
+65-180) established the newborn screening fund, which is funded through the medical assistance fee fund.

 Policies and Resources

 Kansas parents may opt out of the testing procedurefor religious reasons only.
 This refusal shall be documented in the child’s record.
 Future parents should discuss this option with their doctor first so they can be made aware of all the risks to their child associated with opting out of this life-saving test.

 Children in Kansas who test positive for a condition will be eligible to receive medical specialist monitoring which will provide the family with consultation and diagnosis assistance along with providing or coordinating ongoing monitoring of the child.
 Also, some conditions require special diets and if your child has one of those, the health department will provide reimbursements for the costs of the foods for families if funding is available and the family does not have access to any other resource or program.
 The reimbursement amounts vary based on the family’s income.
 Families who earn less than 700% of the poverty level will likely receive some percentage of reimbursement for the costs of their child’s specialized nutrition.